 I’ll get to that.
 If it’s the first time you’ve experienced a flare-up, let me put you at ease.
 It’s not a big deal.
 However, if you wish to prevent it from happening again, you can do a few things to avoid it.

-Things You Need for Perfect Grilling and Keeping Grill From Flaring Up Too
+Things You Need For Keeping Grill From Flaring Up

 First of all, get a good thermometer.
 It’s challenging to monitor precise temperatures without a thermometer.
 Using a thermometer can help you determine when your food is cooked correctly.

 Besides, you can be careful not to let the temperature run very high to avoid flare-ups.
-I’ve used one from NutriChef that makes grilling a lot easier.
+I’ve used one from Meater that makes grilling a lot easier.

 Remember to get a good pair of tongs like the ones from GRILLHOGS.
 Tongs are not only for securely flipping your food but also for turning the knobs in case of flare-ups.

-How to Keep Gas Grill From Flaring Up – 101 Rules for Keeping Your Grill From Flaring Up
+Know How To Keep Gas Grill From Flaring Up

 One smart way you can prevent flare-ups is by using a grill mat.
 I mean, think about it.
 What are we fussing about from the beginning?